KASHIFMD/LLM-Inference-Optimization/README.md

     git clone https://github.com/triton-inference-server/tensorrtllm_backend.git --branch v0.18.2
     # Update the submodules
     cd tensorrtllm_backend
-    # Install git-lfs if needed
+    # Install git-lfs if needed, it install git-lfs client (Git Large File Storage) is an open-source extension for Git that handles large files by replacing them with text pointers inside Git, while the actual file contents are stored on a remote server.
-    apt-get update && apt-get install git-lfs -y --no-install-recommends git lfs install
+    apt-get update && apt-get install git-lfs -y --no-install-recommends
+    # it initializes Git LFS for your current user account.
+    git lfs install
+    # it cloned/initializes, updates all the submodules recursively
     git submodule update --init --recursive
-    ```

-    ```markdown
-    git-lfs (Git Large File Storage) is an open-source extension for Git that handles large files by replacing them with text pointers inside Git, while the actual file contents are stored on a remote server
     ```

     Change `v0.18.2` with the required version that you want, be sure to have latest version if setting for the first time.

     To check latest version of TensorRT-LLM backend git repo